 The females do almost all of the nest construction, gathering grasses, straw, pine needles, moss, other plant fibers, and fur from the ground and carrying it to the nest.
 She lines the nest cup with grasses, rootlets, feathers, horsehair, and sometimes bits of plastic.
 The nests are inside a cavity so they’re not as regularly shaped or tightly woven as typical cup nests.
 She may take 2 weeks to build her first nest of the season, but is much quicker when building a second nest of the year, completing it in under a week.

 You can also invite bluebirds to a partially wooded yard by putting up nest boxes.
 Make sure you put up a nest box well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
-Find out more about nest boxes on our Attract Birds pages.
-You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.
+Find out more about nest boxes on All About Birdhouses, where you'll find plans for building a nest box of the appropriate size for Western Bluebirds.Back to top

 Guinan, Judith A., Patricia A. Gowaty and Elsie K. Eltzroth.
 2008.
 Western Bluebird (Sialia mexicana), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.